google-deepmind/dm-haiku/README.md

 There are a number of neural network libraries for JAX.
 Why should you choose Haiku?

+### Haiku has been tested by researchers at DeepMind at scale.

+- DeepMind has reproduced a number of experiments in Haiku and JAX with relative ease.
+These include large-scale results in image and language processing, generative models, and reinforcement learning.

+### Haiku is a library, not a framework.

+- Haiku is designed to make specific things simpler: managing model parameters and other model state.
+- Haiku can be expected to compose other libraries and work well with the rest of JAX.
+- Haiku otherwise is designed to get out of your way - it does not define custom optimizers, checkpointing formats, or replication APIs.

 ### Haiku does not reinvent the wheel.